ebanfa/block-forge/nova/COMMANDS.md

 Nova implements the following commands, subcommands, and flags:

 1. **Top-Level Commands**:
-   - `init`: Initialize a new blockchain project.
+   - `create`: Initialize a new blockchain project.
    - `generate`: Generate code and artifacts for the blockchain application based on the defined configuration.
    - `build`: Build the blockchain application binary.
    - `run`: Run the blockchain application.